Davis Polk & Wardwell LLP, founded in New York City more

 and corporations across the country and around the world.

 Davis Polk's flair for the international is well-established.
-The

-its London office in 1973 and its Madrid office in 2001.
-In 2007,
+1962, its London office in 1973, and its Madrid office in 2001.
+In

-after Hong Kong and Tokyo.
-The firm's seventh international office,
+office after Hong Kong and Tokyo.
+The firm's seventh international

-in São Paulo, opened in 2011.
+office, in São Paulo, opened in 2011.

-Under managing partner Tom Reid, expect the firm to continue doing
+Under managing partner Tom Reid, expect the firm to continue

-European blue-chip companies and
+business with European blue-chip companies and financiers.

-financiers.
-Approximately 50 percent of the firm's
+Approximately 50 percent of the firm's principal clients are

-principal clients are non-U.S. companies or
+non-U.S. companies or governments.

 Davis Polk emerged swinging from the 2008 economic downturn,